copernicus-mogley/zkav.club/opportunities/README.md

 * **Funding reality:** We work across communities and ecosystems.
 Sometimes the event pays, sometimes a grant or sponsor does.
 Sometimes we’re working with what we’ve got.

-* **How the work moves:** Coordinator roles and skill networks move items from “recorded” to published, with credits, consent notes, and simple "source of truth" files that evolve over time to keep the archive consistent.
+* **How the work moves:** Coordinator roles and skill networks move items from "recorded" to published, with credits, consent notes, and simple "source of truth" files that evolve over time, to keep the archive consistent.

 [Back to zkav.club](/) (or jump to [Join the Club](/#join-the-club).)